its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 If you want to limit which tests run, you can change any `it` test function to `fit` to run only that test, or any `describe` to `fdescribe` to only run the contained tests.

+A special note for testing `NxToolip`: There is a delay when rendering a tooltip from `NxToolip`.
+In order to test it properly call `requestIdleCallbackInvokeImmediate` found in `SpecUtil.js` before you call the `render` function from RLT.
+See `react-shared-components/components/NxTooltip/updateBatcher.js` for details on requestIdleCallback usage.

 #### Linting and Formatting

 We use **[ESLint](https://eslint.org/)** and **[Prettier](https://prettier.io/)** for linting and formatting.